Hong Lihe: Career

 Starting in January 1982, Hong served in several posts in the General Office of the Jiangxi Provincial People's Government, including secretary of the Economic Research Office, deputy director of the Economic Research Office, director of the Research Department, and deputy director of the Office.
 He also served as deputy secretary-general of the government from May 1995 to December 1999.

 Hong served as mayor of Xinyu from December 1999 to December 2001, and party secretary, the top political position in the city, from December 2001 to January 2003.

 Hong became director of Jiangxi Provincial Development and Reform Commission in January 2003, and served until January 2007, when he elevated to vice governor of the province.

 In January 2013, Hong took office as vice chairperson of the Jiangxi Provincial People's Congress, the province's top legislative body.

 Downfall

 On 19 June 2024, Hong was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 6 June 2025, Hong was expelled from the CCP.

+On 28 April 2026, Hong was sentenced to 20 years for bribery, abuse power and money laundering in Fuzhou People's Intermediate Court.